Blog

 Insurance helps absorb those shocks so one incident doesn't become a business-stopping event.

-Ecommerce companies are frequent cyber targets because payments, customer data, and admin access are tied directly to revenue.
-Verizon’s 2024 Data Breach Investigations Report points to external actors as a major driver of retail-sector breaches, with common patterns including system intrusions, social engineering, and web application attacks.
+eCommerce companies are frequent cyber targets because payments, customer data, and admin access are tied directly to revenue.
+Common patterns include system intrusions, social engineering, and web application attacks.

 Downtime is often just as damaging as data loss.
-Denial-of-service attacks, ransomware, and platform outages can immediately stop transactions, which is especially painful during peak sales periods.
+Denial-of-service attacks, ransomware, and platform outages can immediately stop transactions, especially during peak sales periods.

 Even when you sell on major platforms, you still own customer trust, privacy obligations, and incident response.